 Advertising on Facebook has become a very popular business practice over the last couple of years, and for good reason.
-With consumers’ willingness to make online purchases rapidly improving, Facebook has become the most popular ad platform, behind Google AdWords.
+With consumers’ willingness to make online purchases rapidly improving, Facebook has become the most popular ad platform, behind Google Ads.

 With the ability to double your sales (see the success story of GOAT STORY), to enabling businesses to recapture bounced traffic with Facebook retargeting, you need to always have an eye on your Facebook ads.